openebs-archive/openebs-docs/docs/prerequisites.md

 iscsiadm -V
 ```

-If output of above command return similar to below , then iSCSI is installed on Node.
+If output of above command return similar to below, then iSCSI is
+installed on the node.

 ```
 iscsiadm version 2.0–873
 ```

-If output is similar to above, then you can remove the iSCSI from Node using the following command.
+If output is similar to above, then you can remove the iSCSI from the
+node using the following command.

 ```
 service iscsid stop